xgao922/ViT-Prisma/docs/README.md

 * [SAE training notebook](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/demos/2_Train_SAE.ipynb)
 * [SAE evaluation notebook](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/demos/3_Evaluate_SAE.ipynb)

-## SAE Evaluation Table
+## Pretrained Vision SAE Suite
-Below are the evaluation statistics for the vanilla CLIP SAEs, which we recommend starting with (see more details in our whitepaper).
-For a full list of SAEs, including CLIP top k, CLIP transcoders, and DINO SAEs, see [here](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/docs/sae_table.md).
+For a full list of SAEs, including CLIP top k, CLIP transcoders, and DINO SAEs for all layers, **see [here](https://github.com/Prisma-Multimodal/ViT-Prisma/blob/main/docs/sae_table.md)**.
+More details are in our whitepaper [here](https://arxiv.org/abs/2504.19475).

+We recommend starting with the vanilla CLIP SAEs, which are the highest fidelity.
+If you are just getting started with steering CLIP's output, we recommend using [`layer-11-hook-resid-post`](https://huggingface.co/prisma-multimodal/sparse-autoencoder-clip-b-32-sae-vanilla-x64-layer-11-hook_resid_post-l1-1e-05).

+More statistics about the vanilla SAEs are below:

 ### Vanilla SAEs (All Patches)